Qibya

 Qibya (قبية) is a Palestinian village in the West Bank, located 30 km northwest of Ramallah and exactly north of the large Israeli city of Modi'in.
-It is part of the Ramallah and al-Bireh Governorate, and according to the Palestinian Central Bureau of Statistics, it had a population of approximately 4,901 in 2007.
+It is part of the Ramallah and al-Bireh Governorate, and according to the Palestinian Central Bureau of Statistics, it had a population of approximately 6,090 in 2017.

-It is known for the 1953 Qibya massacre.
+The village is known for being the site of the 1953 Qibya massacre.

+Etymology

+The name Qibyā is Aramaic, and means “The cistern”.